 Naline Lai, MD and Julie Kardos, MD

 We all experience anxiety at times; anxiety can help us get things done (e.g., study for a test, finish a project, complete things in time for deadlines) and inform us that something is wrong.
 However, frequent, moderate to high levels of childhood anxiety both prevent, and interfere with, enjoyment and success in the school, home, and social arenas, resulting in a poorer quality of life.
+Wanting to improve your child’s anxiety and stress without “pushing them” much?
+You could have a look about at what summer activities for kids might be able to help manage their anxieties.

 The experience of Connor, an 11 year-old boy, is a good example of how children can experience and show social and separation anxiety, as well as of how psychologists help children with anxiety.